micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 1.md

 ###### 1
-Paul, Silvanus, and Timothy, To the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you and peace [^a]from God our Father and the Lord Jesus Christ. ## Their Good Example
+Paul, Silvanus, and Timothy, To the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you and peace from God our Father and the Lord Jesus Christ. ## Their Good Example

 ###### 2
 We give thanks to God always for you all, making mention of you in our prayers,